pyk595/tp/docs/DeveloperGuide.md

     1. Prerequisites: At least one contact with a reminder in the contact list.

     1. Test case: `forget 1 del/1`<br>
        Expected: First contact no longer has the first reminder.
-Details of the deleted reminder shown in the status message.
+Details of the deleted reminder shown in the result display message.

     1. Test case: `forget 1 del/x` (where x is larger than the reminder list size)<br>
        Expected: Contact's reminder list is not changed.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display message.
+Command box remains the same.

     1. Other incorrect delete reminder record commands to try: `forget`, `forget 1`, `forget x del/1`, `...` (where x is larger than contact list size)<br>
        Expected: Similar to previous.